CSRD reporting: What you need to know

 US entities with EU operations may be affected

 The EU’s Corporate Sustainability Reporting Directive (CSRD) is expected to affect up to 50,000 entities that are not currently required to report on environmental, social and governance (ESG) activities under the EU’s Non-Financial Reporting Directive (NFRD).
-Many companies located in and outside of the EU will be affected during the CSRD’s phase-in period beginning in fiscal year 2024.
+Many companies located in and outside of the EU will be affected during the CSRD’s phase-in period, with the majority of impacted U.S. entities feeling effects from fiscal year 2025 onwards.

 The CSRD creates reporting obligations for certain U.S. parent entities with operations in the EU at both a consolidated parent and EU-subsidiary level.
 The CSRD requires different disclosure standards and staggered effective dates, depending upon the type of entity.
 Due to the layers of complexity, U.S. entities with revenue or operations in the EU are encouraged to evaluate the impact of the CSRD immediately.